gearglow/ReptiliaWithATwist/The List.md

 "How about you give me the tour, Ellie?"
 Hermione said with a huff.

 Elysia grabbed her hand and they were off.
 Hermione was confused by the workshop, given that Elysium was a mindscape, but Elysia just said "prototyping and simulations," and that explained it all as far as Hermione was concerned.
-Finally, the tour ended in the study, where Janet greeted them.
+Finally, the tour ended in the study, where Janet met them.

 "Hi, I'm Janet!"
 She greeted Hermione cheerfully.